 According to the BOT's Rule on Organization Structure B.E.
-2561, the Governor has delegated the operation function to PBD under IT Group.
-Senior director as the PBD head is appointed among executives with ample experience and knowledge concerning payments, finance and IT.
-PBD head is responsible for managing day-to-day operations of BAHTNET including risk management.
-PBD staffs are required to possess appropriate knowledge, expertise or experience related to payment system, money market and financial system to operate BAHTNET smoothly and to ensure high availability, safe and resilience operations of the system.
-Also, they must have the ability to analyze and establish a roadmap for further improvement of the system as well as project management skill.
+2561, the Governor has delegated the operation function to BPD under Payment Infrastructure and Services Group.
+Senior director as the BPD head is appointed among executives with ample experience and knowledge concerning payments, finance and IT.
+BPD head is responsible for managing day-to-day operations of BAHTNET including risk management.
+BPD staffs are required to possess appropriate knowledge, expertise or experience related to payment system, money market and financial system to operate BAHTNET smoothly and to ensure high availability, safe and resilience operations of the system.
+Also, the PID Senior Director, who leads efforts to enhance the efficiency and resilience of the BAHTNET system, must possess the analytical skills to assess the system's needs, the strategic vision to create a roadmap for its future development, and the project management expertise to execute that vision.